tonnygitonga/SysProgAssign/README.md

-# SystemProgrammingAssign
+# Systems Programming Assignments

-These are all of the practical tasks we did for Theory of Computation.
+Practical Assessments for Theory of Computation.